Plans for laboratory emergencies should be incorporated into the design and should include:

 - Periodic drills

-- Methods for documenting and accounting for all visitors and personnel present if an incident occurs
+- Methods for documenting and accounting for all visitors and personnel present at the time of the incident

-- Information required by the authority having jurisdiction (AHJ) (normally the fire department) to allow the emergency responders to develop response tactics.
+- Information provided to the first responders (normally the fire department) to allow the emergency responders to develop response tactics.

-Make sure AHJ knows the hazards, storage amounts, and storage locations of all hazardous chemicals before a response, and be prepared to discuss any changes before they enter the site.
+Make sure that facility safety/security personnel and local first responders have access to information about the hazards, storage amounts, and storage locations of all hazardous chemicals before a response and be prepared to discuss any changes before they enter the site.

 Have a response communication plan of who is designated to speak with response personnel, and train employees to direct all questions to those individuals to prevent miscommunication.